 Wobbler Engine Piston Block

-This is the 10th in our series of posts where we are sharing drawings for the White Horse CAD Wobbler Engine.
+Today’s bog is the 10th in our posts, where we share drawings for the White Horse CAD Wobbler Engine.
 This week we will look at the Wobbler Engine Piston Block.

 Next week we will look at the Wobbler Engine Piston Block Stud.

-The 3 round bottomed grooves on each side of the piston block are intended to act as cooling fins.
-This is important because the engine will be auir cooled so increasing the external surface area is important to ensure the piston block does not overheat.
+The three round-bottomed grooves on each piston block act as cooling fins.
+This is important because the engine will be air-cooled, so increasing the external surface area is important to ensure the piston block does not overheat.